MarkusSchmitz/P3_Tennis/README.md

 ```python
 env = UnityEnvironment(file_name='Reacher.app')
 ```
-### Instructions
+### Getting Started
-This ample of the project was computed on a MacOS with no GPU Accelearation.
+This sample of the project was computed on a MacOS with no GPU Accelearation.
 In order to replicate the environent, follow these steps:

+Download the environment from one of the links below.
+You need only select the environment that matches your operating system:

+Linux: click here
+Mac OSX: click here
+Windows (32-bit): click here
+Windows (64-bit): click here
+Place the extracted folder in the BananaFeast GitHub repository, in the base directory.

+Install the dependancies as stated in the [DRLND repository](https://github.com/udacity/deep-reinforcement-learning#dependencies).

+in the console activate your environment created in step 2 and install the seaborn package with:

 1. Create a new environment with Python 3.6 with Anaconda.
 	```bash
 	conda create --name drlnd python=3.6
 	activate drlnd
 	```
+2. Install the dependancies as stated in the [DRLND repository](https://github.com/udacity/deep-reinforcement-learning#dependencies)

-2. Install the necessary dependencies in the environment with pip and conda:
+3. Install the necessary dependencies in the environment with pip and conda:
 	- __Install Unity ML-Agents__
 	```bash
 	pip install --user mlagents, unityagents